Eltaurus-Lt/Anki-Card-Templates/README.md

 ### Usage

 The main file is `Memrise Templates (Lτ).apkg`.
 After opening it with Anki it adds `Memrise Templates (Lτ)` Note Type which can then be used to create new cards, convert existing ones, or import external spreadsheets.
-<br><sub>The single card improted with the Note Type serves only as its holder and can be deleted right away.</sub>
+<br><sub>The single card imported with the Note Type serves only as its holder and can be deleted right away.</sub>

 ### Extra

 Separate parts of the source code for use in your own card templates can be found in the `Source code` folder.

-Interactive demo of a card can be previewed on [CodePen](https://codepen.io/Eltaurus/full/mdaMQby)
+An interactive demo of a card can be previewed on [CodePen](https://codepen.io/Eltaurus/full/mdaMQby)

 The template can be used for Memrise courses imported into Anki with [this extension](https://github.com/Eltaurus-Lt/CourseDump2022)